fastenhealth/policy/09-configuration_management_policy.md

 4. If the feature or defect interacts with ePHI, or controls access to data potentially containing ePHI, the code changes must be reviewed by two members before the feature is marked as complete.
    * This review must include a security analysis for potential vulnerabilities such as those listed in the [OWASP Top 10](https://www.owasp.org/index.php/Top10) or the [CWE top 25](http://cwe.mitre.org/top25/).
 Such reviews will used automated security controls where possible, such as GitHub dependabot, supplemented by manual security reviews.
    * This review must also verify that any actions performed by authenticated users will generate appropriate audit log entries.
-   * Team members are required to undergo annual training on identifying the most common software vulnerabilities and will receive ongoing training on Luma's compliance and security requirements.
+   * Team members are required to undergo annual training on identifying the most common software vulnerabilities and will receive ongoing training on Fasten's compliance and security requirements.
 5. Once the review process finishes, each reviewer should leave a comment on the pull request saying "looks good to me" (often abbreviated as "LGTM") or approval on the pull request using built-in GitHub mechanisms, at which point the original author(s) may merge their change into the release branch.
 6. Should any development activities be outsourced, the outsourced developer will be required follow the same procedures above and throughout this policy.